lmagyar/homeassistant-custom-component-general-thermostat/README.md

 Full blown demo (with dummy temperature sensor and dummy thermostat switch):
 - `away` and `eco` preset modes' temperature are auto updated when these presets are selected
 - `home` and `eco` preset modes' temperature can be changed only by calling the `general_thermostat.set_preset_temperature` service / action (they behave like the official generic_thermostat)
-- Read-only sensors for the preset temperatures
 - Number entities for preset temperatures, to change them even when the thermostat is not in that preset
+- Number entities for cold and hot tolerance

 ![Screenshot](https://github.com/lmagyar/homeassistant-custom-component-general-thermostat/raw/main/res/screenshot.png)